YogeshGoyyalA-1/Asic_Design/README.md

 ## GitHub Repository: Yogesh Goyal, IMT2021542

-This repository contains all the documentation, snapshots, and code files related to the experiments conducted during the lab sessions for the ASIC Design Class
+This repository contains all the documentation and snapshots related to the experiments conducted during the lab sessions for the ASIC Design Class

 ---